Carolingian Empire: Religion and the Church

 Charlemagne aimed to convert all those in the Frankish kingdom to Christianity and to expand both his empire and the reach of Christianity.
 The 789 Admonitio Generalis pronounced Charlemagne responsible for the salvation of his subjects and set out standards of education for the clergy, who previously had been mostly illiterate.
+The capitulary, alongside Charlemagne's constant "effort to promote the Christian faith and a composite Greco-Roman, Judean, and Christian learned tradition", resulted in an empire united behind the Christian faith, overseen by bishops and abbots in their own governmental role, all under a divinely crowned Emperor.
 Intellectuals of the time began to be concerned with eschatology, believing 800 to be 6000 AM based on calculations from Eusebius and Jerome.
 Intellectuals such as Alcuin reckoned that the Charlemagne's coronation as emperor on Christmas Day 800 marked the beginning of the seventh and final age of the world.
 These concerns may explain why Charlemagne aimed to have everyone engage in acts of penance.

 Emperors

 For other Carolingian kings, see List of Frankish kings.
 For the later emperors, see Holy Roman Emperor.